mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "How you want to play this?"
 Psye asks me as we suit up.

 "I ran a few jobs for these guys a while back," I tell her, "probably fifteen years ago now.
-Let's see it that's still worth anything."
+Let's see if that's still worth anything."

 "What kind of *jobs*?"
 Dex questions.